ggramlich/phpslim/installation.markdown

 ------------

 The supported way to install to install PhpSlim, uses the [PEAR](http://pear.php.net) installer.
-The installation process will tell you, if there are any missing PHP extensions.
+The installer will tell you, if you are missing any PHP extensions.
+PhpSlim does not depend on the PEAR package.

 You do **not** need a webserver like Apache.

 - PHP version &ge; 5.1.2, CLI access
-- PEAR (only recommended for installation)
+- PEAR (only needed for installation)
 - Java &ge; 5 for FitNesse

 Install PhpSlim